TheParasiteProject/.github/profile/README.md

 ## Credits

-These projects commits are take important part of this project.<br>
+These projects' commits are take important part of this project.<br>
 We are really thankful about that!!!

 - [Acme UI](https://github.com/AcmeUI)